piotrnar/gocoin/README.md

 ### Offline wallet
 The wallet app has very little requirements and should work on any platform with a working Go compiler.

-For security reasons, use an encrypted swap file.

-If you decide to store a password in the `.secret` file, do it on an encrypted disc.
+For security reasons, use an encrypted swap file and if you decide to store a password in the `.secret` file, do it on an encrypted disc.

 ## Software
 Since no binaries are provided, in order to build Gocoin youself, you will need the following tools installed in your system: